ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/thermo.rst

 the effect of resonance stabilization on the enthalpy of the radical will be accounted for through the corresponding HBI.
 For example, the HBI labeled as "C=CC=CCJ" will account for the resonance present in 1,4-pentadien-3-yl radical.

+The HBI method can be applied to a variety of saturated compound thermochemistry values.
+In RMG, library values for saturated compounds are prioritized over group additivity values for saturated compounds.
+Note that if QMTP is on, the QM saturated value will get priority over group additivty but library value will have priority over QM value.
+This ensures that there is a systematic HBI correction for values used in the final model: if the saturated molecule thermo uses a library as a source, the radical thermo applies the HBI correction to that same library value.

 RMG contains a database for with HBIs, named radical.py.
 More information on the nature on the available HBIs, and corresponding values can be found here: :ref:`thermoDatabase`.